Buying a Home in Seattle: 5 Mortgage Questions to Ask Before You Make an Offer

 In addition to your down payment, both buyers and sellers incur expenses known as closing costs.
 These include lender charges as well as fees from third-party service providers such as escrow, title, appraisal, and recording.

-In general, closing costs often range approximately 2% to 3% of the purchase price, though actual costs vary by transaction.
+Closing costs vary by transaction and may differ based on loan type, property, and third-party services.
 Closing costs are typically paid at closing and generally cannot be rolled into the loan amount on a purchase transaction.

 As part of the mortgage process: